Automating-GIS-processes/site/docs/final-assignment/final-assignment.md

 :::{admonition} Pair programming (optional)
 Students who attend the course at the University of Helsinki can do the final assignment in pairs.
-Those who choose to work in pairs, need to also submit a **one-page report** on their project (description, aims, how it works, what tools and methods you have used).
+Those who choose to work in pairs, need to also submit a **one-page report** on their project (description, aims, how it works, what tools and methods you have used, how you have divided the work).
 It is enough if one person submits the project.
 But the report needs to be submitted individually as a .md file or a pdf on your assignment's `git` repository.
 Those who do their projects individually do not need to submit the report.
+The driver does not need to submit any report other than the required .md file.

 :::